silnrsi/pysilfont/docs/scripts.md

 Note that only fontinfo.plist and lib.plist files are updated, so fonts are not normalized and Pysilfont's backup mechanism for fonts is not used.

 -n (--new) appends \_new to ufo and file names for testing purposes

+Note that currently the code also assumes a family is complex if the ufo names include 'master', though this check will removed in the future, so `--complex` should be used instead of relying on this.

 ---
 ####  psfsyncmeta